 Do you offer a guarantee?

 Absolutely.
 A 100%, no-questions-asked guarantee.
-When the first session ends, if you are unsatisfied with your experience, or, if during the first session it appears to us that you are unlikely to benefit from working with us, you will receive a refund.
+When the first session ends, if you are unsatisfied with your experience, or, if during the first session it appears to us that you are unlikely to benefit from working with us, you will receive a full refund.
+To be absolutely clear, once you schedule your second session, the guarantee window is closed.

 Back to top of page.